Supply Chain Management & Logistics

 Programme Director Master in Supply Chain Management & Logistics

-- Order Mgmt. and Distribution Competence Center Manager en Grupo Volkswagen
+- Order Mgmt. and Distribution Competence Centre Manager at Volkswagen Group

 - Director and Chief Executive Officer at several companies